pantheon-tweaks/pantheon-tweaks/README.md

 Open System Settings and there should be a new Plug named "Tweaks".

-### From Source Code
+### For Developers
-If you want to install from source code, clone this repository and then run the following commands:
+If you would contribute to the project and want to install Pantheon Tweaks from source code, clone this repository and then run the following commands:

 ```
 sudo apt install -y elementary-sdk
 meson build --prefix=/usr
 cd build
 ninja

-sudo ninja install
+ninja install
-io.elementary.switchboard
 ```

+Open System Settings and there should be a new Plug named "Tweaks".

 ## Special Thanks
 This repository is a fork of the [original elementary-tweaks](https://launchpad.net/elementary-tweaks) and could not have been done without the work of its [authors](AUTHORS) Michael P. Starkweather, Michael "Versable" Langfermann, PerfectCarl, Marvin Beckers and additional [contributors](CONTRIBUTORS).